Leo Moss Memorial Soccer Field

 The Moss family remained close friends of our family over the years.

 I eventually became a physician and cared for Leo and Lois as one of their doctors as they aged in our small town.
-We never lost touch, even when I moved far away to Hawaii, where I now serve as the state’s Lieutenant Governor, and work in the ER as a rural physician.
+We never lost touch, even when I moved far away to Hawaii, where I now serve as the state’s Governor, and work in the ER as a rural physician.

 Everything I do in life is somewhat competitive, but I always force myself to remember the lessons of my youth, many of which were learned on the soccer fields in Western Pennsylvania.